 1. Bodyweight leg extensions

-Bodyweight leg extensions do an excellent job at activating the quadriceps in a unique way that compliments the lunges, squats, and other multi-joint workouts.
+Bodyweight leg extension allows you to stretch your hamstrings, work your abs, and pump your quads.
+You don’t need a gym or any piece of strength training to perform bodyweight leg extensions.
+Indeed, do an excellent job activating the quadriceps in a unique way that compliments the lunges, squats, and other multi-joint workouts.
 Not all bodyweight exercise options are performed using a fixed machine.
-For instance, ‘pike’ leg extensions are widely preferred and require simple equipment.

 How to do it